 You will study psychology, nutrition, sports injury prevention and management and sports business to understand the financial side of the sports industry.
 You will also gain an understanding of the role that sport played in the past and the role it will play in the future.

 Essentially, you will develop the skills of a scientist as well as those of an arts student.
 Increasingly, Physiotherapy courses accept PE as an alternative to Biology, for example Nottingham University.

 "The lessons are always really inclusive which is really good.
-There are lots of whole-class discussions as well as small groups which helps you understand the concepts better as you hear other people’s ideas."
-Kane Blake, PE student
+There are lots of whole class discussions as well as small groups which helps you understand the concepts better as you hear other people’s ideas."
+KANE, PE student

 - Applied anatomy and exercise physiology (musculoskeletal, cardiorespiratory, neuromuscular, energy systems, diet & nutrition and training principles).